githubnext/gpt4-with-calc/docs/report.md

 Variations on this technique are known and emerging in the literature and in practical prototypes such as the [_Code Interpreter Plugin for Chat-GPT_](https://openai.com/blog/chatgpt-plugins).
 Good literature overviews are [_PAL: Program-aided Language Models_](https://arxiv.org/abs/2211.10435) and [_Augmented Language Models: a Survey_](https://arxiv.org/abs/2302.07842).
 We discuss some of these in the related work further below.
 Some specific contributions of this work include:

-- we emit calculation code for "relevant" calculations (rather than rying to answer entirely by calculation),
+- we emit calculation code for "relevant" calculations (rather than trying to answer entirely by calculation),
 - we emit calculation code for reievant comparisons (not just calculations), to assist later text formation for comparative phrases in the question answering phase,
 - we emit calculation code containing information about units of measure,
 - we consider the problem of fabrication and hallucination during calculation generation,